Meet the Mikes of MediaMikes.com

 Meet the “Honorary” Mikes of MediaMikes.com

 Adam Lawton came on board in the fall of 2010 conducting interviews with celebs and writing movie reviews featured on the site.
 Since the change from MovieMikes.com to MediaMikes.com, Adam has become the sites Music Editor conducting interviews with musicians and reviewing albums/concerts.
-When he’s not making the rounds at the NY/NJ movie conventions and attending concerts, he’s playing in his own band Aim Nine or he’s home in Upstate NY enjoying a classic 70/80’s horror movie.
+Adam is also the eye behind MIA Photographs.
+In 2017 he and his son Ian began reviewing toys for the site as well.
+When he’s not covering live music or playing with toys he keeps busy by performing around the Tri-State area with his own band TAKE TWO.

 Jeremy Werner still smirks like an immature nine-year-old every time he tells people he has a BS degree.
 He spent five booze-filled years at Northwest Missouri State University, majoring in Broadcast Communications, with a minor in Advertising.
 Don’t let that fool you though; before coming to Media Mikes, Jeremy has worked at four radio stations, including a short lived Internet radio station and an NPR affiliate.
 When he’s not breaking his ankle, Jeremy is reading a good true crime novel, horror story or fantasy book.
 He also enjoys drinking craft beers unpretentiously and trying new food on his meager budget.
 When he has the time, he’s going to metal concerts and enjoying the Kansas City nightlife.
 Despite his jokes in poor taste, and the awkward silences that follow, Jeremy hopes you’ll enjoy what he writes and the people he talks to.
 Also give that podcast he helped start a listen.
 It’s pretty badass.
 Jeremy is a member of the Kansas City Film Critics Circle

-Lauren Damon, honorary New York “Mike”, has a BFA in Film & Animation from the Rochester Institute of Technology with a concentration on Literary & Cultural Studies.
-She is originally from Long Island where she got her healthy fix of films growing up across the street from two movie theatres and a video store (which she misses terribly).
-Lauren is now a freelance illustrator/web designer based in New York City, where she loves the variety of entertainment the city has to offer.
+Lauren Damon, honorary New York “Mike”, has a BFA in Film & Animation from the Rochester Institute of Technology.
+She is originally from Long Island where she got her healthy fix of films growing up across the street from two movie theaters and a video store (which she misses terribly).
+Lauren is also a freelance illustrator based in New York City, where she loves the variety of entertainment the city has to offer.
 Her favorite films include “One Flew Over the Cuckoo’s Nest”, “Jurassic Park” and “Monty Python’s Life of Brian”.
-She also enjoys British comedy, a good montage and the 6 Degrees of Kevin Bacon game.
+She also enjoys British comedy, a good movie montage and the 6 Degrees of Kevin Bacon game.

 Loey Lockerby spent 20 years as that rarest of creatures – a paid film critic for print publications.
 Since losing her freelance gig with the Kansas City Star in 2017, she is content to talk about movies for free on Behind the Mikes, where she marvels at Jeremy’s youth and occasionally exploits Mike’s crippling fear of clowns.
 Loey has a degree in Film History and American Studies from Bard College, so she can use fancy terms like “dialectical montage” and “primary source historiography” in casual conversation (she just chooses not to).
 Her cinematic tastes are extremely eclectic, but given a free day and a couple of beers, she’ll happily watch cheesy horror flicks on Shudder for 8 hours straight.